johnsie/johnsie/README.md

 ### Hi there, I'm [John McCourt](https://johnmccourt.com) 👋

-Thanks for the visit.
+Thanks for visiting my humble github profile.
 Here you will find some of the hobby projects that I have been working on over the years.

 **My Interests**:
 - Reading books about technology and project management